yan-soon/tp/docs/UserGuide.md

 1. Type `gem` into the command box, press **Enter** to execute it.
 ![Gem1](images/Gem1.png)

-2. The result display box will then display all the available GE modules that you can take, categorised into Semester 1 and 2.
+2. The result display box will then display all the available GE modules that you can take, categorised into Semester 1 and 2, as shown below.
 ![Gem2](images/Gem2.png)

 ### Checking Science modules: `science`